 Lavea Brachman, JD, MCP

-As Executive Director of the Greater Ohio Policy Center, Lavea Brachman has been instrumental in shaping Greater Ohio’s organizational direction and policy priorities, including the focus areas of regionalism and governance reform, urban revitalization and property redevelopment, and transit and sustainable development, launching several statewide initiatives aimed at restoring prosperity to Ohio’s cities.
-She brings a passion for community and economic redevelopment in older industrial cities to this work and a belief in the productive impact of linking sound policy with good practices.
-To advance this agenda, Lavea has also formed strategic partnerships with state and national organizations, including her current position as non-resident senior fellow with the Brookings Institution Metropolitan Policy Program, with which she was a leading architect and co-author of the joint Brookings-Greater Ohio state policy report, “Restoring Prosperity: Transforming Ohio’s Communities for the Next Economy,” that provided a blueprint for state economic revitalization and received extensive, statewide attention for its data-driven, bipartisan state policy recommendations.
-Lavea also currently serves as a policy fellow with the German Marshall Fund in Washington, D.C., which she has advised on their “cities in transition” initiative investigating European city revitalization practices that can be modeled in the United States.
+As Executive Director and a co-founder of the Greater Ohio Policy Center, Lavea has been instrumental in shaping the organization’s direction and strategic policy priorities aimed at restoring prosperity to Ohio.
+She brings a passion for community and economic redevelopment to this work and a belief in the productive impact of linking sound policy with good practices.
+To advance this agenda in Ohio, Lavea has also formed strategic organizational partnerships with state and national organizations, including through her position as non-resident senior fellow with the Brookings Institution Metropolitan Policy Program and as a policy fellow with the German Marshall Fund in Washington, D.C., which she has advised on their “cities in transition” initiative investigating European city revitalization practices that can be modeled in U.S. cities.
+She was a leading architect and co-author of the Brookings-Greater Ohio state policy report, “Restoring Prosperity: Transforming Ohio’s Communities for the Next Economy,” that provided a blueprint for state economic revitalization and received extensive, statewide attention for its data-driven, bipartisan approach.

 Lavea previously practiced environmental law in Washington, D.C. and was a partner with a Cambridge, Massachusetts consulting firm advising Fortune 500 companies on brownfield property redevelopment strategies.
 She also worked in the Office of the Assistant Secretary for Environmental Management at the Department of Energy during the Clinton Administration on community and neighborhood development and land reuse issues surrounding the U.S. decommissioned nuclear sites.
 While living in Boston, Lavea worked for a community development corporation and then as a Visiting Fellow at the Lincoln Institute of Land Policy (LILP) and a Visiting Professor in MIT’s Department of Urban Studies and Planning, she developed and taught workshops on property redevelopment and neighborhood revitalization efforts.
 Lavea speaks frequently and writes on policies and practices for revitalizing legacy cities and most recently co-authored “Regenerating America’s Legacy Cities,” a policy report examining these cities’ challenges and offering a set of recommended solutions.